ocykat/PL-notebook/C++/STL/README.md

 ```

 ### 0.2.
 Iterators
-An iterator are pointers pointing to a memory address of a container.
+An iterator is a pointing to a memory address of a container.
 The address can be:
 * the begin address of the container.
 * the end address of the container.